Key Breed Facts

 French Bulldogs are the perfect companion dogs much preferring to be around people than being left on their own.
 They crave human contact and enjoy nothing more than acting "the clown" whenever they can.
 They are considered to be of average intelligence but are able to learn new commands readily, once you get passed their stubborn streak.
 They are known to be easy-going and loyal companions to live with thanks to their sweet and affectionate natures.
 They are a good choice for people who live in smaller homes and apartments with the good news being they are not known to be "barkers" although they don't like being left on their own.

 The French Bulldog is an ideal choice of pet for people who lead quieter lives because they will quite happily sit on the couch with their owner.
-However, these little dogs need to be given regular daily exercise and ideally this needs to be at least 1 hour a day otherwise, French Bulldogs have a tendency to plough on the pounds.
+However, these little dogs need to be given regular daily exercise and ideally this needs to be at least 1 hour a day otherwise French Bulldogs can quickly plough on the pounds.
 Obesity is a real problem for the breed which results in dogs developing all sorts of health issues and can shorten their lifespans considerably.

-Positive reinforcement training is essential, but you have to monitor how many rewards you give a Frenchie during their education to ensure a dog does not put on too much weight, especially when they are still puppies or young dogs.
+Positive reinforcement training is essential, but it’s important to monitor how many rewards a Frenchie is given during their education to ensure a dog does not put on too much weight, especially when they are still puppies or young dogs.
 Carrying too much weight puts extra pressure on growing joints and not fully developed ligaments which can lead to all sorts of bone deformities, a problem the breed is already known to suffer from anyway.

 French Bulldogs are quite intelligent, but they do have a bit of a stubborn streak in them at times.
 The good news is that these little dogs like nothing better than to please which in short, means that with the right sort of handling they are easy to train.
 With this said, their training needs to start early and it's essential that it remains consistent throughout a dog's life.

-They are also noted for being a breed that gets along with children of all ages extremely well, always displaying a lot of patience and kindness towards younger members of a family, which is just one of the reasons these little dogs have consistently remained high up on the list as a popular choice of family pet.
+Thanks to their gentle natures and providing French Bulldogs are well socialised from a young age, they generally get on well with other animals and family pets.
+Early socialisation is essential as it will enhance their laid back but playful natures.
+They are also noted for being a breed that gets along extremely well with children of all ages because they always display a lot of patience and kindness towards younger members of a family, which is just another reason these little dogs have consistently remained high up on the list as a popular choice of family pet.

 For further advice please read our article on Keeping Children Safe around Dogs.